-7Be and 210Pb are frequently used as tracers in atmospheric studies.
-However, long-term monitoring of radionuclides in aerosols via high temporal resolution studies remains limited, especially in Asia.
-Therefore, more monitoring is necessary to understand the factors influencing the temporal variations in the atmospheric deposition of radionuclides.
-Here, we measured 7Be and 210Pb activities in surface aerosols collected on a weekly basis in a coastal city (Xiamen) in southeastern China during 2013 - 2015 (110 samples in total).
-7Be and 210Pb ranged from 0.17 to 9.84 mBq m–3 (mean: 4.37 ± 2.65 mBq m–3) and from 0.17 to 3.31 mBq m–3 (mean: 1.26 ± 0.78 mBq m–3), respectively.
-Compared to reports in other regions, the average 210Pb activity was high, which may be related to the high 226Ra activity in the soil in southeastern China.
-The annual mean 7Be activity was significantly correlated with latitude in the coastal region.
-Despite different origins, the weekly 7Be and 210Pb activities were significantly correlated (r = 0.679, p < 0.001, n = 110) and showed similar temporal variations, with higher values during the low-temperature dry season.
-Temporal variations in 7Be and 210Pb were both negatively affected by temperature and precipitation and positively related to the fine particle concentration (PM2.5).
-The effective dose of the two radionuclides (7Be and 210Pb) is approximately 5.7% of the effective dose limit for humans; thus, natural radioactivity should be considered for human health, especially in regions with high PM2.5 concentrations.
+Monitoring radionuclides in aerosols is critical to understanding the factors influencing the temporal variations in the atmospheric deposition of elements such as 7Be and 210Pb, which are frequently used as tracers in atmospheric studies.
+However, long-term monitoring at a high temporal resolution remains limited, especially in Asia.
+Therefore, in this study, we measured the radioactivity of the 7Be and 210Pb in surface aerosols collected on a weekly basis in a coastal city (Xiamen) in southeastern China from 2013 to 2015 (110 samples in total).
+The activity of the 7Be and 210Pb ranged from 0.17 to 9.84 mBq m–3 (mean: 4.37 ± 2.65 mBq m–3) and from 0.17 to 3.31 mBq m–3 (mean: 1.26 ± 0.78 mBq m–3), respectively.
+Compared to reports from other regions, the 210Pb activity, on average, was high, which may be related to the elevated 226Ra activity in the soil in southeastern China.
+Also, the annual mean of the 7Be activity was significantly correlated with latitude in the coastal region.
+Despite the difference in origin, the weekly 7Be and 210Pb activity was significantly correlated (r = 0.679, p < 0.001, n = 110) and showed similar temporal variations, with higher values during the cold dry season.
+The activity of both radionuclides was negatively correlated with the temperature and precipitation and positively correlated with the fine particle (PM2.5) concentration.
+The combined effective dose of the 7Be and 210Pb is approximately 5.7% of the limit for humans; thus, natural radioactivity should be considered as a potential threat to human health, especially in regions with high PM2.5 concentrations.